 One of the first things I implement in the Montessori prepared environment is the toy shelf.
 I love the idea of keeping the number of toys down and only offering appropriate ones based on the child’s interest and ability.

 The way Montessori toys are presented in trays and isolation also makes sense to me.
-I am not so, but this Montessori concept has helped me to be more organized for my son.
+This Montessori concept has helped me to be more organized for my son.
 Toddlers have a great need for organization, and this is one way that he knows what to expect each time.

 I got an Ikea low shelf for the living room when my son was eight months old, and he crawled straight to it at the first go.
 He also uses it to pull himself up to grab and play with various toys.
 Now at 20 months old, these shelves are still his go-to the area to look for activity to do or toys to play.